|

 new skirt arrives.
 What you do is look at the side of the skirt

-that is chewed up by the Pinball striking it.
+that is chewed up by the pinball striking it.
 Then look at the

 skirt.
 Turn the skirt around so that the other non-damaged side

-will contact the Pinball when it is reassembled.
+will contact the pinball when it is reassembled.
 This will allow

 you to use the same old part but at least have it working correctly until